A Quick Overview of Meaningful Use

 If you a are a practice manager, physician, or journalist and want to learn more about how Omedix Patient Portal can help you meet meaningful use, please contact us.

 In the next post in our Meaningful Use series, we will explore how to choose a patient portal vendor and how to know if that vendor is certified for meaningful use.
+You might also explore our brief write-up on how to get patients to use the patient portal or our discussion of ROI and Patient Portals.

 About Omedix Patient Portal